-This way, I ended up understanding the client’s objective and delivered for the same.
-And obviously, the client appreciated.
+This way, I ended up understanding the client’s objective and delivered.
+And obviously, the client appreciated it.

 Similarly, you should do the same.
 In whichever business you are, understand the client’s requirements and clients’ “Why” to deliver as the client wants.

 If it’s a new client, always overdeliver.
 This new client of mine asked me to write a 600-700 word blog post, but as all the elements didn’t correctly fit in that boundary, I sent him 750+ words of the same with top-notch quality.

 This is how you build a strong client relation base.
 It won’t take more than 10 minutes of your time, but for the client, it’s 10% extra.
 And, that’s something all humans like- The EXTRA!

 Overdeliver; not overpromise, is the quickest tactic to build a long-term relationship.

 Following up to ask for new projects, how your previous work performed, or just asking “how everything’s been?” keeps the bond tight.

 Follow up is one of the crucial tactics used in sales and customer service.

 It is a good value-adding/asking gesture that helps in retaining clients.
 Personally, I’ve got a couple of projects just because I texted a “Hi” to some old-time clients and told about my full-time freelance writing career.